DragonBlame/tpf-dragons-edition/WABBAJACK.md

     <img width="50%" src="https://user-images.githubusercontent.com/37147270/130331938-43bb6a6b-dee2-439c-8fae-f3780a734c8a.png" />
 </p>

 After that customize your character to your heart's content.
-If you want to use hair with physics for men, you will find instructions on how to obtain them [here]().
+If you want to use hair with physics for men, you will find instructions on how to obtain them a bit later.

 When Ralof or Hadvar frees you, don’t go anywhere right away.
 Wait a bit for everything to load (wait after all messages on the top left side of the screen disappear).

 Then remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section.
 Then you can continue with MCM configurations below.
 They are **optional, but higly recommended** (especially the one for potions and for ending the world).
-Blame yourself (not dragons) if you didn't and don't like something later. :P
+Blame yourself (not dragon) if you didn't and don't like something later. :P

 * **Cond.
 Expressions** - Disable out of stamina, in pain,